Naomi Cavaday: 2008

 From the start of 2008 until the French Open, Cavaday competed primarily in $50k and $75k events.
-She reached the semifinal of New Delhi $50k (losing to Yanina Wickmayer in straight sets, 1–6, 3–6) and the quarterfinals of Patras $50k and Monzon $75k.
+She reached the semifinal of New Delhi $50k (losing to Yanina Wickmayer in straight sets) and the quarterfinals of Patras $50k and Monzon $75k.
 In May, she competed in the qualifying tournament of the French Open for the first time in her career but lost, 3–6, 5–7, in the first round to Stefanie Vögele.
-In June she received another wildcard into the Tier III DFS Classic where she dominated Jill Craybas with her tricky serve and impressive forehand in the first round to win 6–0, 6–4 before going on to lose in the second round to Indian Sunitha Rao, 6–4, 3–6, 1–6.
+In June she received another wildcard into the Tier III DFS Classic where she dominated Jill Craybas with her tricky serve and impressive forehand in the first round to win 6–0, 6–4 before going on to lose in the second round to Indian Sunitha Rao, in three sets.
 Compatriot Elena Baltacha then beat her in the opening round of qualifying for the Tier II International Women's Open in Eastbourne in straight sets, 6–2, 6–4.
 Another wildcard granted Cavaday access to the main draw of Wimbledon for the third year running where she was drawn to face defending champion and 12-time Grand Slam finalist, Venus Williams.
 She led Williams in the first set but eventually lost, 6–7^{(5)}, 1–6, in a match which led Williams to suggest that Cavaday could go far in the game with coaching from her father Richard Williams.

-Following Wimbledon, Cavaday hit a patch of bad form, winning only two of her next six matches including losing in round one of qualifying for the US Open to Kristína Kučová, 6–1, 3–6, 1–6.
+Following Wimbledon, Cavaday hit a patch of bad form, winning only two of her next six matches including losing in round one of qualifying for the US Open to Kristína Kučová.
 Following this, Cavaday did not play any more matches in 2008 due to a viral infection which saw her unable to train properly for the next three months and struggling to climb flights of stairs.
 It was the first serious setback Cavaday had been faced with in her young career but she gradually recovered and began light training once again in November in preparation for the 2009 season.
 She said of the setback, "As an athlete it was very worrying".
 Her worldwide ranking at the end of 2008 had fallen to No.268.

 2009

 In her first event since the 2008 US Open qualifying, Cavaday entered Wrexham $10k in January as a wildcard and the No. 2 seed.
 She reached the semifinal before being overcome by fifth seed Claudine Schaul from Luxembourg, 6–2, 6–0.
-The very next week, she reached the quarterfinal of the $25k tournament in Sutton before falling to compatriot Katie O'Brien, 1–6, 1–6.
+The very next week, she reached the quarterfinal of the $25k tournament in Sutton, before falling to compatriot Katie O'Brien, 1–6, 1–6.
 She then entered the $25k event in Stockholm where she was beaten by Tatjana Malek, 2–6, 1–6, in the semifinals.
 At the 2009 WTA International in Birmingham she received a wildcard, and overcame Julie Ditty and 12th seed Tamarine Tanasugarn to reach the third round.